bustoutsolutions/siesta/guide/faq/index.md

 Siesta is already in use in apps released on the App Store.
 In that sense, it’s production-ready software.

-However, since this began as one team’s internal tool, the API was thus initially validated against that one team’s practices.
-Now that Siesta is public, we want other teams to have a chance to exercise it and see how it fits into _their_ approach to app-writing before we finalize the API.
+However, since this began as one team’s internal tool, the API was thus initially validated against only that one team’s practices.
+When Siesta went public, we wanted other teams to have a chance to exercise it and see how it fit into _their_ approach to app-writing before we finalized the API.
+This yielded many valuable insights.

 Once we declare a 1.0 release, we will endeavor to follow semantic versioning — and API tweaking will become much harder at that point.

 #### If it’s in beta, should I use it in my apps?

 Yes!
 We believe the code is high quality and ready for real-world use.

-However, you should be ready for minor breaking changes to the API until we declare an official 1.0 release.
+However, you should be ready for breaking changes to the API until we declare an official 1.0 release.
 That’s what the “beta” label is warning you about.

+#### What’s the plan for 1.0?
+How will you manage the big Swift 2 → 3 migration?
+{:#roadmap-1-0}

+The tentative plan is this:

+- `1.0-beta.8`: new [transformer pipeline API](/siesta/guide/pipeline), the last major pre-1.0 API change
+- `1.0-beta.9+`:
+  - final API refinements
+  - split UI helpers into separate subproject
+  - reorganize directory structure to anticipate SwiftPM

+After these releases, when we are confident that 1.0 functionality is set, we will cut final Swift 2 releases:

+- `1.0-swift.2.2`
+- `1.0-swift.2.3` (maaaaybe, if there’s demand for it)

+These will be the last releases to support Swift 2, except for any critical bug fixes.
+If you aren’t ready to move to Swift 3, you can stick with these releases.

+The `master` branch will then move to Swift 3.
+While this will be a disruptive change, it should not involve any changes in Siesta’s functionality, and the only API changes will be to adhere to the new Swift 3 naming guidelines (e.g. lowercase enums).
+The final 1.0 API freeze will target Swift 3 only:

+- `1.0-rc.*`, `1.0`: targeting Swift 3

+Post 1.0 development will only support Swift 3.

-#### What’s in the works for future releases?
+#### What’s in the works for post-1.0 releases?

 To a large extent, this is driven by user questions & requests.
-Please file issues on Github, ask questions on Stack Overflow, or [tweet to us](https://twitter.com/siestaframework).
+Please file issues on Github, ask questions on Stack Overflow, or tweet to [@siestaframework](https://twitter.com/siestaframework).

-The thing currently at the top of our wish list is more type safety when using custom transformers that map specific routes to specific model classes.
-Limitations of Swift’s generic type system — at least as it stands in 2.x — prevent the seemingly obvious solution of a genericized `Resource<T>` from being workable in practice.
-We’re investigating workarounds and alternatives, and hoping that Swift 3.0 brings improvements to the type system.
+One high priority post-1.0 feature is the addition of standard [EntityCache](http://bustoutsolutions.github.io/siesta/api/Protocols/EntityCache.html) implementations, which will provide fast app start + _almost_ free offline access.

 ## Capabilities